cashsun/rehearse/README.md

 # rehearse
-One stop shop for quick start react components development (in fury mode!). hands free recompile/browser sync.
+One-stop-shop for quick-start react components development (in zen mode).

+I believe developer should only focus on typing code, so let Rehearse do the re-compiling + refreshing browser for you.

-Already integrated with css-modules, babel-react + es6 and webpack.
+Currently, integrated with css-modules (less also supported), babel-react + es6 and webpack by default.
+You can also add additional loaders and pluigins.

-Start writing react components by creating a rehearse.congig.js at your root folder.
+Quick start: create a rehearse.config.js at your root folder (working dir).

 ```javascript
 const path = require('path');